Italian literature: First Tuscan literature

-Another kind of poetry also began in Tuscany.
+Another type of poetry also began in Tuscany.
 Guittone d'Arezzo made art quit chivalry and Provençal forms for national motives and Latin forms.
-He attempted political poetry, and, although his work is often obscure, he prepared the way for the Bolognese school.
+He attempted political poetry and prepared the way for the Bolognese school.
 Bologna was the city of science, and philosophical poetry appeared there.
 Guido Guinizelli was the poet after the new fashion of the art.
-In his work the ideas of chivalry are changed and enlarged.
-Only those whose heart is pure can be blessed with true love, regardless of class.
-He refuted the traditional credo of courtly love, for which love is a subtle philosophy only a few chosen knights and princesses could grasp.
-Love is blind to blasons but not to a good heart when it finds one: when it succeeds it is the result of the spiritual, not physical affinity between two souls.
-Guinizzelli's democratic view can be better understood in the light of the greater equality and freedom enjoyed by the city-states of the center-north and the rise of a middle class eager to legitimise itself in the eyes of the old nobility, still regarded with respect and admiration but in fact dispossessed of its political power.
-Guinizelli's Canzoni make up the bible of Dolce Stil Novo, and one in particular, "Al cor gentil" ("To a Kind Heart") is considered the manifesto of the new movement that bloomed in Florence under Cavalcanti, Dante, and their followers.
-His poetry has some of the faults of the school of d'Arezzo.
-Nevertheless, he marks a great development in the history of Italian art, especially because of his close connection with Dante's lyric poetry.
+In his work, the ideas of chivalry are changed and enlarged.
+Guinizelli's Canzoni make up the bible of Dolce Stil Novo, and one in particular, "Al cor gentil" ('To a Kind Heart'), is considered the manifesto of the new movement that bloomed in Florence under Cavalcanti, Dante, and their followers.
+He marks a great development in the history of Italian art, especially because of his close connection with Dante's lyric poetry.

 In the 13th century, there were several major allegorical poems.
-One of these is by Brunetto Latini, who was a close friend of Dante.
-His Tesoretto is a short poem, in seven-syllable verses, rhyming in couplets, in which the author is lost in a wilderness and meets a lady, who represents Nature and gives him much instruction.
-We see here vision, allegory, and instruction with a moral object—three elements we find again in the Divine Comedy.
-Francesco da Barberino, a learned lawyer who was secretary to bishops, a judge, and a notary, wrote two little allegorical poems, the Documenti d'amore and Del reggimento e dei costumi delle donne.
+One of these is by Brunetto Latini: his Tesoretto is a short poem, in seven-syllable verses, rhyming in couplets, in which the author is lost in a wilderness and meets a lady, who represents Nature and gives him much instruction.
+Francesco da Barberino wrote two little allegorical poems, the Documenti d'amore and Del reggimento e dei costumi delle donne.
 The poems today are generally studied not as literature, but for historical context.
-A fourth allegorical work was the Intelligenza, which is sometimes attributed to Compagni, but is probably only a translation of French poems.

-In the 15th century, humanist and publisher Aldus Manutius published Tuscan poets Petrarch and Dante Alighieri (The Divine Comedy), creating the model for what became a standard for modern Italian.
+In the 15th century, humanist and publisher Aldus Manutius published Tuscan poets Petrarch and Dante Alighieri (Divine Comedy), creating the model for what became a standard for modern Italian.